Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Discretization

 where $\widetilde{\mathcal{C}}_h(\mathbf{u},T,S)$ is the dG-form that discretizes the convection operator with upwind and inflow stabilizations \cite{Bonetti2024}.
 At the same time, the last two terms are two consistent terms of Temam's modification.
 We recall the following result. \begin{lemma} For all $\mathbf{v} \in \mathbf{V}_h^{\ell}$, for all $S \in V_h^{\ell}$ it holds:

-\end{lemma} We remark that in Lemma~\ref{lem:Ch_temam_skewsymm} we do not recover the skew-symmetry of the trilinear form due to the presence of the stabilization terms.
-However, thanks to the Temam trick, we can control the sign of $\mathcal{C}_h$.
+\end{lemma} We remark that in Lemma~\ref{lem:Ch_temam_skewsymm} we do not recover the skew-symmetry of the trilinear form $\mathcal{C}_h$ due to the presence of the stabilization terms.
+However, thanks to the Temam trick, we can ensure its positivity.

-\begin{remark} In the discrete formulation above, we consider the same polynomial degree for $\mathbf{V}_h^{\ell}$ and $V_h^{\ell}$, because we are interested in approximation schemes yielding the same accuracy for the velocity and temperature.
+\begin{remark} In the discrete formulation above, we consider the same polynomial degree for $\mathbf{V}_h^{\ell}$ and $V_h^{\ell}$ because we are interested in approximation schemes yielding the same accuracy for the velocity and temperature.
 To ensure inf-sup stability of the discrete system, we need the pressure field $p_h$ to belong to $W_h^{m}$, with $\ell + 1 \geq m$. \end{remark}

-\begin{remark} In the bilinear forms $\mathcal{B}_h$ and $\mathcal{D}_u$, the interface terms are summed only on the set of internal faces $\mathcal{F}_I$ of the mesh.
-This is due to the choice of the boundary conditions (i.e., Dirichlet boundary conditions for the pressure field). \end{remark}

 \begin{remark} In the trilinear form $\mathcal{C}_h$, we have added two stabilization terms in the spirit of \cite{Bonetti2024} for making the scheme robust to the advection-dominated regime.
 We highlight that this configuration is relevant in this context, as -- with the DF law -- we intend to describe phenomena in which the velocity of the flow is high. \end{remark}